Chair

 Linda has vast knowledge in all aspects of fundraising including capital campaigns, event planning, annual and planned giving programs, direct mail, as well as communications and marketing.
 She honed her direct mail expertise as the National Director of Direct Mail Fundraising for the Liberal Party of Canada.
 Linda’s background in health care fundraising also includes two national organizations, the Canadian Paraplegic Association and Independent Living Canada.
 These positions involved spearheading a national corporate campaign as well as creating the tools and training for grassroots fundraising programs.
 Linda is also experienced in strategic planning, operational assessments, board development, and feasibility studies.

 Following retirement from full-time work in 2008, Linda worked as a fundraising consultant with a wide variety of organizations, including the College of Physicians and Surgeons of Canada, Almonte General Hospital and Fairview Manor Foundation and the Toy Counsel of Canada.
 Linda retired from consulting in January 2017 but has remained active in her community.
 A lifetime volunteer, Linda has been on the board of directors of ten organizations, primarily in the area of healthcare.
+In November, 2024, Linda also joined the Ottawa Valley Family Health Team Board of Directorrs, as she continues to give back to healthcare.

-Dilhari Fernando is a sustainability/ESG professional with a 25-year career that includes leadership roles in the public, not-for-profit and commercial sectors.
+a 25-year career that includes leadership roles in the public, Crown Corporation and commercial sectors.
+Dilhari is the

-Dilhari jointed the Carleton Place and District Memorial Hospital Foundation Board in 2023.
+Dilhari joined the Carleton Place and District Memorial

 Catherine Schoular